TechnoMageKOMT/Programming_Notes/JavaScript/JonasSchmedtmann/DataStructures_ModernOperators_Strings/O_Strings.md

 ## split() method

 Allows the splitting of a string into multiple parts based on a dividing string.
 The result of applying the method is an array with the individual "pieces" as elements.

+`.split('delimeter')`

+Returns an array of substrings defined by the delimeter.
+A sentence with delimiter ' ' will for instance be split into the constituent words.

 ```JavaScript
 console.log(`a+very+nice+string`.split(`+`));